ssendns/blog-me/README.md

 # blog-me

-**blog-me** is a blogging platform with two unique experiences: a clean public blog for readers, and a powerful author dashboard for writers.
-I built **two separate frontends** to ensure better UX for both roles withoun unneccessary functionality.
+**blog-me** is a full-stack blogging platform featuring two distinct user experiences: a clean public blog for readers, and a powerful dashboard for authors.
+I built two separate frontends to provide a tailored UX for each role, avoiding clutter and keeping each interface purpose-driven.

 ## preview